3D-e-Chem/knime-klifs/README.md

 # Usage

-See example workflow in `examples` folder.
+See the example workflow in `examples` folder.

 # Build